yjoyama/p8106_midterm/final_report.md

 \caption{(a) MARS Model Tunning (b) Model Comparision}
 \end{figure}

 Figure 2(b) illustrates the distribution of Root Mean Square Error (RMSE) values across different predictive models used to estimate the time to recovery from COVID-19.
+We use earth package to fit the MARS model.
 The MARS model has the lowest median RMSE, suggesting that it is the best performing model in terms of prediction accuracy on the validation sets used during cross-validation.
 Moreover, there is a clear distinction between the group of models with the lowest RMSE values (MARS, GAM, Elastic Net) and the other models, indicating that incorporating non-linearity and regularization seems beneficial for this dataset.

 Conclusively, MARS emerges as the most accurate and consistent model for this dataset.
 This technique excels in model simplification and construction, utilizing spline functions of predictor variables to estimate complex nonlinear relationships, thereby offering flexibility in modeling the recovery time distribution of the COVID-19 dataset.